The INSTITUTE for BIRD POPULATIONS

 Birds of prey, including owls, hawks, falcons, and other raptors, face many of the same threats as other Sierra Nevada birds, including habitat loss, climate change, pollution, and changing fire patterns that can greatly alter habitat.
 However, several of the region’s birds of prey may be particularly vulnerable due to their high position on the food web, need for large expanses of habitat, and reliance on characteristics of old forests – like large trees and closed canopies – that can take decades or centuries to develop fully after disturbance.

-Banner photo of Northern Goshawk by Martha de Jong-Lantink/Flickr.
+Banner photo of American Goshawk by crudmucosa/Flickr.
 California Spotted Owl photo by Jacob Bourque.

 CONSERVATION STRATEGY